CarbonLDP/carbonldp-js-sdk/doc/README.md

 parse( body:Carbon.HTTP.Response.Class ):Promise<string>
 ```

-Gets a string and returns a promise with the same string
+Gets a string and returns a promise with the same string.

 *Parameters*